Repayment plan: we know how to apply for it and other useful information

 • Take legal action to recover the debt, including execution.

-If a person is already in foreclosure, he or she can still take advantage of the option to arrange a payment plan.
+If a person is already in foreclosure, he or she can still take advantage of the option to negotiate a payment plan.
 In this case, however, it is a specific type of instalment plan that the debtor concludes directly with the bailiff.
 The bailiff may limit certain steps in the execution (e.g. blocking of assets) on the basis of the instalment plan, provided that the debtor pays the agreed instalments regularly.

 Summary